Skip Header

 Insights on the four key domains of financial wellness to equip you on your financial journey

 *The above examples are based on certain assumption and they are for reference only.
 Approximation based on a 1% increase in contribution.
 Continued employment from current age to retirement age, 65.
 We assume you are exactly your current age (in whole number of years) and will retire on your birthday at your retirement age.
 Number of years of savings equals retirement age minus current age.
-Nominal investment growth rate is assumed to be 5.2%.
-Hypothetical rate of salary increase is assumed to be 4% (2% inflation + 2% real salary growth rate).
+Nominal investment growth rate is assumed to be 5.25%.
+Hypothetical rate of salary increase is assumed to be 3.1%.
 All accumulated retirement savings amounts are shown in future (nominal) Hong Kong dollars.

 The value of investments and the income from them can go down as well as up, so you may not get back what you invest.
 This information does not constitute investment advice and should not be used as the basis for any investment decision nor should it be treated as a personal recommendation for any investment or action.
 Fidelity shall not be liable for any loss or damage arising from your reliance upon this information.
 The actual value of your investment are subject to many factors, it may be higher or lower than the above examples.